 This study has shown that reading slows the rate of memory deterioration, heightens overall brain function, and even increases memory.

 According to a 2009 study, reading reduced stress levels by 68 percent, which was more than listening to music, playing video games, or going for a walk.

 By reading for six minutes a day, you can reduce your muscle tension, lower blood pressure and slow your heart rate.
 In fact, researchers concluded that reading is as effective as yoga and humor when it comes to dealing with psychological distress.

 While other activities can reduce your stress temporarily by distracting you from the worries of your everyday world, reading actively engages your imagination.

 Study co-author Dr. David Lewis, a neuropsychologist at Mindlab International at Sussex, stated that reading stimulates your creativity and causes you to enter what is essentially an altered state of consciousness.

-5. Reading Helps Alleviate Depression And Deepens Sleep
+5. Reading Helps Alleviate Depression and Deepens Sleep

-People who feel depressed often report the feeling of isolation and even alienation from others.
+People who feel depressed often report feeling of isolation and even alienation from others.
 They turn to literature for comfort, that’s how reading fiction allows them to escape into the worlds of the imaginary characters.

 According to a UK study, readers are 21 percent less likely to experience feelings of depression.
 Also, reading can help alleviate depression indirectly by improving your sleep.